Asif332/Video-Player-SwiftUI/README.md

 # CustomVideoPlayerSwiftUI
 Custom AVPlayer in SwiftUI has the ability to play multiple AVPlayer items in horizontal paging.

-This is a series of learning experience in which i regularly try to create video player clone using swiftUI and update it as well!
+This is a series of learning experience in which i try to create video player clone using swiftUI and update it as well!

 ## Glance of Updates